Introducing Queens with the plastic Queen Cage

 If you have room replace the frame you removed.
 The Queen should be released within 3or 4 days.

-Carpenters Apiaries guarantees to ship only laying queens.
+Bonnies Honey Bees guarantees to ship only laying queens.
 We guarantee the queens are alive when they leave our apiary.
 We buy insurance for them unless you do not want it.We cannot guarantee how the packages will be treated during transport or delivery.
 We also cannot guarantee that your bees will accept the new queen(s).
 Once the queen(s) leave our property we cannot guarantee their safe arrival or their survival in your hive.
 When you receive your queen(s) check with the postal employee to make sure that they are alive.
 Should your queens not be alive when they arrive at your post office, please have your postal worker inspect them and give you documentation that they were deceased.
-This will help you in the process of filing an insurance claim.
+Take a picture of the deceased queens or damaged containers This will help you in the process of filing an insurance claim.
+If the postal employee refuses to give you documentation, do not argue with them, just note it on the claim